ekino/node-api-toolkit/packages/express-validation/README.md

 This package helps validating/normalizing incoming express API requests using [Joi](https://github.com/hapijs/joi) schemas in the form of express middlewares.
+When you add one of the provided middelwares to your app, it will try to validate the given source (body, path, query, headers) against a Joi schema, replace the source data with the validated data if validation passes or send back the validation errors along with a `400` HTTP status code otherwise.

+> Please be aware that the provided middlewares mutate the request's source data.

 It can be used for several purposes, for example: